Overview and motivations to change the system

 (12) The speed loss from maneuvers is less than in the original, reflecting shallower turns and shorter periods of time involved.
-All planes lose 0.3 speed per maneuver in their dive speed, and 0.2 speed per maneuver in their level speed range.
-In their maneuver speed range, their speed loss for 1-4 maneuvers in their track varies with the plane, from 0.1 per maneuver for the lowest wing loading types to 0.2 for high wing loading types.
+All planes lose 0.1 speed per maneuver in their maneuver speed envelope, 0.2 per maneuver in their level and dive speed envelopes.
 As explained above, slip turns and loops count as 2 such maneuvers each, while normal turns, slips without turning, and half rolls count as 1 each.
 Banks do not cost speed.

-(13) Every plane in its dive speed has a speed loss of 0.2 per speed point it is past its top level speed.
+(13) Every plane in its dive speed must use “mini K” braking equal to the excess of its current speed over its top level speed – in other words it will have a speed loss of 0.1 per speed point it is past its top level speed.
 It will only be able to maintain dive speed by offsetting this “dive speed drag” by continuing to lose altitude.